INCF/nineml-catalog/README.rst

 PYTHONPATH.
 Once `NineML Python library`_ is installed you will then be able to run the unit-tests by the command

-  $ python -m unittest test.test_load
+  $ python -m unittest test

 from the git repository directory and it will attempt to load and validate every model in the catalog.

-NB: The Python ninemlcatalog package can also be installed using setuptools (e.g. pip or easy_install) via the setup.py script in the python directory.
+.. note: The Python ninemlcatalog package can also be installed from the
+         Python Package Index (PyPI).
 However, this approach is not recommended for general use (it is designed for installations in testing environments), as it is better to have a separate catalog per user.

 Contributing